Norma Miller: Career

 Beginning in the 1980s, Miller played a major role in the swing revival.
 She was a teacher of swing dance, and taught master classes at Stanford University and the University of Hawaiʻi.

-For several years in the mid- to late 2010s, Miller lived in both Fort Myers, Florida and Italy.
+For several years in the mid- to late 2010s, Miller lived in both Fort Myers, Florida, and Italy.

 From May 9–11, 2014, Miller performed for the first time in Italy at the "L.O.T.
-(Lindy Old Timers) event" in Montesilvano (Pe), beginning a collaboration with the Italian Swing Dance Society that lead to five years of concerts, festivals, conventions, recordings and books.
+(Lindy Old Timers) event" in Montesilvano, beginning a collaboration with the Italian Swing Dance Society that lead to five years of concerts, festivals, conventions, recordings and books.

 From 2015 to 2018, Miller wrote new lyrics and songs that were arranged and recorded with the Italian Billy Bros.
 Swing Orchestra.
 In December 2016, the CD A Swingin' Love Fest with Norma Miller is issued with the Orchestra.
 From September to October 2017, at age 98, she was on a European tour with the Orchestra, consisting of seven concerts in Italy, Slovenja, and Denmark.
 From August to October 2018, she was on an Italian tour with the Billy Bros.
 Swing Orchestra, performing in Pescara, Perugia, Genova, Milano, and Palermo.
 On October 21, 2018, Miller performed a last concert at the Teatro S. Cecilia in Palermo; she was almost 99.

 In May 2017, a new edition (sold out) of her book Swing, Baby Swing! was produced with English and Italian text, featuring previously unreleased photographs and other additions.
 In September 2018, a second printing of the new edition of the book was issued with new pictures, notes and a last chapter about Miller's last four years of living in Italy.

 In September 2017, Miller's song "Gimme da Beat" was remixed and issued on the CD Electro Swing New Generation 01 by French DJs Bart & Baker.

 Miller presented and taught workshops at Herräng Dance Camp until 2018, when she was 98.

-A CD with six more songs of Miller is to be produced in 2021 with the Billy Bros.
+A CD with six more songs of Miller was produced in 2021 with the Billy Bros.
 Swing Orchestra.